 The proposed rule (49 CFR Parts 385, 386, et al) also would impose additional requirements on motor carriers and drivers operating intermodal equipment.
 Proposed Section 390.44 prescribes the responsibilities of drivers and motor carriers, as opposed to intermodal equipment providers, when operating intermodal equipment.
 Drivers would be required to make a pre-trip inspection and would not be allowed to operate the equipment on the highway if the equipment is not in good working order.
 Drivers or motor carriers also would be required to report any damage or deficiencies in the equipment at the time the equipment is returned to the provider.

-FMCSA proposes a limited timeframe for repair or replacement actions because, in the intermodal sector, drivers' income is usually based upon the number of trips they can complete in a day.
+FMCSA proposes a limited timeframe for repair or replacement actions because, in the intermodal sector, drivers' income is usually based on the number of trips they can complete in a day.
 Drivers who report defects or deficiencies to equipment providers face potential delays in leaving the ports or terminals while waiting for a container chassis to be repaired or replaced.
-FMCSA said it wishes to reduce the amount of time that drivers may have to wait after pointing out defects or deficiencies, thereby encouraging drivers to make such reports.
+FMCSA said it wishes to reduce the amount of time drivers may have to wait after pointing out defects or deficiencies, thus encouraging drivers to make such reports.

 The proposed regulations would, for the first time, make intermodal equipment providers subject to the Federal Motor Carrier Safety Regulations.
 FMCSA said the new requirements would ensure that intermodal container chassis and trailers tendered to motor carriers by steamship lines, railroads, terminal operators, chassis pools, etc, comply with the applicable motor carrier safety regulations.
 Intermodal equipment providers would be subject to the same enforcement proceedings, orders, and civil penalties as those applied to motor carriers, property brokers, and freight forwarders.

-The rule would require any intermodal equipment operated in interstate commerce in the United States to be marked with a Department of Transportation (DOT) number or other unique identifier.
+This rule would require any intermodal equipment operated in interstate commerce in the United States to be marked with a Department of Transportation (DOT) number or other unique identifier.
 Otherwise, the motor carrier pulling the chassis/container combination would have violated these proposed regulations.
 FMCSA specifically seeks comment on what other unique identification numbers could serve the same purpose as the DOT number.

 All comments on the proposal must be received by March 21, 2007.
-The proposal can be seen by clicking here.

 © 2013 Penton Media Inc.